kazuibasou/hyper-dk-series/README.md

 #### *hypergraph*\_hyperedges.txt
 This file contains a contiguous list of indices of the nodes comprising the hyperedges, where the ordering of the hyperedges is the same as in *hypergraph*\_nverts.txt.

-Note that our code successfully works as long as each node's index is an integer.
-There is no need for the node index to start at 0 or to increment by 1.
+**Note that our code successfully works as long as the node index starts at 0 and increments by 1.**

 #### Example
 Let's consider a hypergraph, named `example-hypergraph`, that consists of a set of nodes *V* = {0, 1, 2, 3, 4} and a set of hyperedges *E* = {{0, 1}, {1, 2}, {0, 1, 2}, {0, 1, 2, 3}, {0, 1, 2, 3, 4}}.